academy-agents/academy-tutorial/README.md

 ## Module 01: Simple Actor-Client Application:
 In the first module, we will write a simple example of launching a stateful actor and invoking actions from a user program.

 The starter code contains an outline of an `Agent` class and a `Manager` class.
 In the `Counter` agent class add two new functions `increment` and `get_count` annotated with `@action` decorator.
 In the `manager` context, first fill in the `factory` and the `executors` arguments.
 Then use `manager.launch` to launch the counter agent, and create a handle to the newly launched agent.
-To veryify that the agent launched and is running call the `increment` and `get_count` methods of the agent using the handle.
+To verify that the agent launched and is running call the `increment` and `get_count` methods of the agent using the handle.

 To run the script:
 ```